top of page

 Dance Magazine 1-3 quotes: Friscia, 2020

-I hold a Bachelor of Science in Environmental Science and recently graduated from Northeastern University with a Master of Science in Arts Administration and Cultural Entrepreneurship as a Dean's Scholarship recipient.
+I hold a Bachelor of Science in Environmental Science and recently graduated from Northeastern University with a Master of Science in Arts Administration and Cultural Entrepreneurship, where I was honored to receive a Dean’s Scholarship upon admission.